mshick/hapi-postgraphile/README.md

 }
 ```

+## Examples

+Check out the `/examples` folder for a comprehensive implementation.

 ## Native bindings

 `hapi-postgraphile` will use the native `pg` bindings if you have `pg-native` installed as a peer.